 What are the Advantages of Ziploc Bags?

-Despite contrary belief, Ziploc Bags have many ecological advantages over using paper bags.
-For instance, manufacturing Ziploc Bags creates approximately 50% less greenhouse gas, 80% less waste and use 70% less energy than manufacturing paper bags.
+Despite contrary beliefs, Ziploc Bags have many ecological advantages over using paper bags.
+For instance, manufacturing Ziploc Bags creates approximately 50% less greenhouse gas, and 80% less waste, and uses 70% less energy than manufacturing paper bags.

 Plastic bags are also easier to recycle than paper, as it takes more than 90% less energy to recycle a pound of plastic than it takes to recycle an equal amount of paper.
 Modern Ziploc Bags are mostly made from natural gas, so when they are recycled, the energy stored in the plastic can be made into new products or recovered.

 Related Article: PFAS Exposure Lawsuit Update

 What are the Disadvantages of Ziploc Bags?